shellphish/how2heap/README.md

 # Educational Heap Exploitation

 This repo is for learning various heap exploitation techniques.
+We use Ubuntu's Libc releases as the gold-standard.
+Each technique is verified to work on corresponding Ubuntu releases.
+You can run `apt source libc6` to download the source code of the Libc your are using on Debian-based operating system.

 We came up with the idea during a hack meeting, and have implemented the following techniques:

 | File | Technique | Glibc-Version | Patch | Applicable CTF Challenges |